andrewcchoi/azure_func_bestbuy_products/README.md

 Visual Studio Code integrates with Azure Functions Core tools to let you run this project on your local development computer before you publish to Azure.

-1. To start the function locally, press `F5` or the Run and Debug icon in the left-hand side Activity bar.
+1. To start the function locally, press `F5` or the `Run and Debug` icon in the left-hand side Activity bar or run in command line using `.venv\Scripts\activate ; func host start --port xxxx`.
 The Terminal panel displays the Output from Core Tools.
 Your app starts in the Terminal panel.
 You can see the URL endpoint of your HTTP-triggered function running locally.

     1. If you have trouble running on Windows, make sure that the default terminal for Visual Studio Code isn't set to WSL Bash.